 - An Adelie penguin fledgling weighs 3.2 kg, about the birth weight of the average human baby.
 Students could ask their parents if they have a record of their growth as a small child.
 This will allow them to find out what age they were when they weighed 4.5 kg, the average weight of an Adelie penguin adult, and how old they were when they were they were 70 cm tall.
 If this information is not obtainable then general growth plots for children can be obtained from any child health clinic, and this information can be used to compare the size of Adelie penguins with the size of human children.

 - While emperor penguin females spend the winter at sea, the males incubate the eggs for nine weeks.
 During this time they are without food and lose around half of their original body weight.
 To avoid freezing to death they huddle together in groups of as many as 6,000 with their backs to the wind (thus conserving heat and energy).
 In the huddle, they move constantly from the outside to the inside, rotating the warm and cold positions with minimal activity.
 Students can study the huddling behaviour of emperor penguins by measuring out one square metre of floor area.
 They can see how many of them can stand in this square metre.
-Then have them move from the outside to the inside and back (see this video or this article to get an idea of how the penguins move).
+Then have them move from the outside to the inside and back.
+Search the internet for videos showing how penguins move.

 - Other students can take the air temperature just above the huddle and compare that with the temperature of a similar spot away from the huddle.
 The students in the huddle can describe their feelings.
 They can also say whether they noticed feeling warmer when they were in the huddle.
 (This could be done outside on a cold windy day for even greater effect.)